Solo goalkeeper drills – Tips to practice on your own

 Practicing with a wall

 In addition to training with your feet, you can use a wall to train skills unique to the goalkeeper role.
 For example, you can train ball handling with a wall.
 A basic drill is to rebound the ball repeatedly and catch it from different positions.
-You can practice hand service and catching, and even diving.
+You can practice hand service and catching, as well as even diving.
 This method is excellent for building a variety of sequences.
-However, make sure that you practice in an enclosed area, so the ball doesn’t go far if you don’t catch it.
+However, make sure that you practice in an enclosed area so the ball doesn’t go far if you don’t catch it.

 Goalkeeping training with a wall and high fence